Digital Equipment Corp. Leaders for Global Operations Professor of Management

 Prelec holds an AB in applied mathematics from Harvard College and a PhD in experimental psychology from Harvard University.

-General Expertise: Consumer behavior; Consumer psychology; Credit cards; Transportation
+General Expertise: Bayesian networks; Consumer behavior; Consumer psychology; Market research; Probability; Virtual customer

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.